Pardon: Germany

-Similar to the United States, the right to grant pardon in Germany is divided between the federal and the state level.
+The right to grant pardon in Germany is divided between the federal and the state level.
 Federal jurisdiction in matters of criminal law is mostly restricted to appeals against decisions of state courts.
 Only "political" crimes like treason or terrorism are tried on behalf of the federal government by the highest state courts.
 Accordingly, the category of persons eligible for a federal pardon is rather narrow.
-The right to grant a federal pardon lies in the office of the President of Germany, but he or she can transfer this power to other persons, such as the chancellor or the minister of justice.
+The right to grant a federal pardon lies in the office of the president of Germany, but the president can transfer this power to other persons, such as the chancellor or the minister of justice.

 In early 2007, there was a widespread public discussion about the granting of pardons in Germany after convicted Red Army Faction terrorist Christian Klar, who was serving six consecutive sentences of life imprisonment, filed a petition for pardon.
 President Horst Köhler ultimately denied his request.
 Following a court decision, Klar was released on parole in December 2008.

 For all other (and therefore the vast majority of) convicts, pardons are in the jurisdiction of the states.
 In some states it is granted by the respective cabinet, but in most states the state constitution vests the authority in the state prime minister.
 As on the federal level, the authority may be transferred.
 Amnesty can be granted only by federal law.

 Greece

-The Constitution of Greece grants the power of pardon to the President of the Republic (Art.
+The Constitution of Greece grants the power of pardon to the president of the republic (Art.
 47, § 1).
-He/She can pardon, commute or remit punishment imposed by any court, on the proposal of the Minister of Justice and after receiving the opinion (not the consent necessarily) of the Pardon Committee.
+The president can pardon, commute or remit punishment imposed by any court, on the proposal of the minister of justice and after receiving the opinion (not the consent necessarily) of the Pardon Committee.

 Hong Kong

-Prior to the transfer of the sovereignty in 1997, the power of pardon was the royal prerogative of mercy of the monarch of the United Kingdom.
+Prior to the handover of Hong Kong in 1997, the power of pardon was the royal prerogative of mercy of the monarch of the United Kingdom.
 This was used and cited the most often in cases of convicts who had been given the death penalty: from 1965 to 1993 (when the death penalty was formally abolished) death sentences were automatically commuted to life imprisonment under the royal prerogative.

-Since the transfer, the Chief Executive of Hong Kong now exercises the power to grant pardons and commute penalties under section 12 of article 48 Basic Law of Hong Kong.
+Since the transfer, the chief executive of Hong Kong now exercises the power to grant pardons and commute penalties under section 12 of article 48 Basic Law of Hong Kong.
 "The Chief Executive of the Hong Kong Special Administrative Region shall exercise the following powers and functions ... to pardon persons convicted of criminal offences or commute their penalties".